Women's Health and Musckuloskeletal Physiotherapist.

 I work in Cammeray.

 I grew up in a small coastal community just north of Auckland, New Zealand.
-The focus of our family was very much sport and the ocean and I grew up in the water as much as on land.
+The focus of our family was very much sport and the ocean, so I grew up in the water as much as on land.
 I spent most of my weekends at the Surf Life Saving Club, either patrolling or competing, and I ran and played netball during the winters.
 At school I loved biology and all the sciences, so physiotherapy seemed like a good option for me.
 I can honestly say that there have been no regrets.
 I have been able to live in and work in some pretty great places – New Zealand, Fiji, England, Scotland, Hong Kong and now due to picking up an Australian husband along the journey, Sydney.

 I still love sport, and will confess to being slightly obsessive about running – although in a good way.
 I fully understand how important exercise is for your state of mind, and my two very cheeky children will kindly remind me that I need to run if I’m getting grumpy.